 An application for a residential subdivision of 10 lots or more must be accompanied by:

-a written statement that explains how the subdivision meets the objectives and planning and design guidelines for the Image and Character and Subdivision and Housing elements of the incorporated Armstrong Creek East Precinct Structure Plan.
+a written statement that explains how the subdivision meets the objectives and planning and design guidelines for the Image and Character and Subdivision and Housing elements of the incorporated Armstrong Creek East Precinct Structure Plan or the incorporated Armstrong Creek South Precinct Structure Plan.

 subdivision and housing guidelines.

 If the responsible authority is satisfied that an application requirement is not relevant to the assessment of an application, the responsible authority may waive any of the above requirements.

+An application for subdivision within the incorporated Armstrong Creek South Precinct Structure Plan must be accompanied by a Precinct Infrastructure Plan which addresses the following:

+the provision, staging and timing of stormwater drainage works.

+what land may be affected or required for the provision of infrastructure works.

+the provision, staging and timing of road works internal and external to the land consistent with any relevant traffic report or assessment.

+the landscaping of any land.

+the provision of public open space and land for any community facilities.

+what, if any, infrastructure set out in the Armstrong Creek South Precinct Structure Plan is sought to be provided as ‘works in kind’ subject to the consent of the collecting agency.

+any other matter relevant to the provision of public infrastructure required by the Responsible Authority.

 4.0 Conditions and requirements for permits

-Any permit must contain conditions and requirements as appropriate which give effect to any relevant part of the incorporated Armstrong Creek East Precinct Structure Plan.
+Any permit must contain conditions and requirements as appropriate which give effect to any relevant part of the incorporated Armstrong Creek East Precinct Structure Plan or the incorporated Armstrong Creek South Precinct Structure Plan.

 4.1 Conditions for subdivision or building and works permits where land is required for community facilities, public open space, road widening and drainage.